 Welcome to Gold Rush Music

 If you are looking for authentic gold rush music of the Klondike and Alaska era this is the place.
-The book, “Music of the Alaska/Klondike Gold Rush,” contains 94 songs either written about the rush or sung by the folk at the time.
-It includes the music, images of covers, and photos of miners and performers.
-All music is accompanied with historical accounts located in journals, diaries., and archives.
+The CD contains 24 songs performed from a book, “Music of the Alaska/Klondike Gold Rush.
+All 94 songs in the book were either written about the rush or sung by the folk at the time.
+The book includes the music, lyrics, images of covers, and photos of miners and performers.
+All music is accompanied with historical accounts collected from diaries, journals, and archives.

-The CD has 24 of those songs performed by professional musicians in Fairbanks, Alaska.
+The music is performed by professional musicians in Fairbanks, Alaska.

 Thoughts of the Klondike Gold Rush era provide images of dance hall girls in feathers and frills performing rousing music.
 The miners enjoyed the dance halls but the diaries of those stampeders also talk about the songs they sang in their lonely cabins or tents with dripping socks hanging from the rafters and frost seeping through the walls from the minus forty degrees outside.